cwrc/CWRC-Writer-Dev-Docs/README.md

 Semantic release will:

-- create .travis.yml
+- create .travis.yml (which tells Travis what NPM scripts to run as part of the build, which versions of node.js to use, etc.)
 - login to travis and set github and npm tokens that allow semantic release to later tag a github release, and to publish to npm.

-Modify the .travis.yml that semantic-release-cli created so that script and after_success look like:
+Modify the .travis.yml that semantic-release-cli created so that 'script' and 'after_success' look like:

 ```
 script: